AndreaLolli2912/DSL-Age-Regression/README.md

 ## Credits

-- Developed by [@YourGitHubUsername] in collaboration with [@CoStudentGitHubUsername].
+- Developed by [@AndreaLolli2912](https://github.com/AndreaLolli2912) in collaboration with [@danielefam](https://github.com/danielefam).
 - For full technical details, please refer to our [report](./Fama_Lolli_Age_Regression.pdf).

-Enjoy experimenting with **DSL-Age-Estimation**!
 Feel free to open issues or submit pull requests for improvements.